Bajaur Campaign: Infiltrations into Bajaur

+Group were ordered to withdraw, leaving the 101 Brigade Group in charge.

+Two other raids took place in May and fall of 1961.
+They engaged with local tribesmen led by Nawab of Khar and retreated after suffering heavy casualties.
+Pakistan bombed Afghan forces using its air force but instead of escalating the conflict, this de-escalated the situation for some time.
+The newly formed Bajaur Scouts also engaged in combat against the Afghan troops.
+From 19 to 22 May, Afghan and aligned tribal forces attacked three Pakistani outposts in Bajaur with machine guns and mortars.
+In the May raid, the Afghan lashkars attacked and tried to capture Shahi Fort in three attempts, supported by mortar and medium artillery but were repulsed.
+After having been unable to take Shahi fort, they attacked Miskinai and Sangipara forts, but were again repulsed by a tank column and a company of Bajaur Scouts, supported by PAF and artillery.
+From 21-24th and on 31 May, the newly established 23rd Squadron of the PAF conducted 23 sorties in Bajaur targeting Afghan and allied tribes using 60 lb. rockets and 20 mm rounds using Hawker Sea Fury aircraft.
+On May 21 and 25, PAF destroyed Afghan machine-gun and mortar positions responsible for conducting attacks, killing some gunners.

 Infiltration into Dir

 In September 1960, Afghan tribesmen and some regular troops under civilian cover entered the area of Dir as part of the wider Bajaur Campaign to help Nawab Jahan Khan against the Pakistan-backed opposition.
 The Afghan lashkars were forced to withdraw and this proved to be the casus belli for the Pakistani government to launch the operation for the overthrow of Nawab.

+Defection of Abdus Samad Fazli

+On 24 November 1960, Royal Afghan Air Force pilot Abdus Samad Fazli defected by flying his J-3 Cub across the border to Pakistan.

 Batmalai raid

 In March 1961, Afghanistan reportedly provided weapons and ammunition to proxies under the leadership of Fazl Akbar, to incite an uprising in the Batmalai district of Bajaur.
-Pacha Gul was advised to go before an aerial counteroffensive could be triggered against his forces for serving as an agent for Afghanistan and providing resources worth of 170 million Afghanis, cash, and arms to the Bajaur tribesmen which were to incite a uprising against Pakistan.
+Pacha Gul was advised to go before an aerial counteroffensive could be triggered against his forces for serving as an agent for Afghanistan and providing resources worth of 170 million Afghanis, cash, and arms to the Bajaur tribesmen which were to incite an uprising against Pakistan.
 The Pakistan Air Force took action by bombing the area where the ammunition dump was stored, claiming to have destroyed it during the aerial bombardment.
-The assault was likely undertaken without the Afghan government’s knowledge, reportedly leading to the Royal Afghan Army officers in charge being dishonourably discharged.
+The assault was likely undertaken without the Afghan government's knowledge, reportedly leading to the Royal Afghan Army officers in charge being dishonourably discharged.

 After the raid, Pakistan increased the presence of security forces present along the Durand Line.
 The local tribes did not accept the presence of Pakistan armed forces other than those of locally raised units such as Bajaur scouts.
 The locals protested to the government troops by ambushing them on the very first night and caused casualties among the units, which convinced the government to withdraw the units.